Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications

-Supplementary Figure \ref{fig:twokeyword} presents estimation results of linguistic similarity convergence, directly comparing the different identification approaches: i.e., the left panel provides the one-keyword results and the right panel provides the at least two-keyword results.
+Appendix Figure \ref{fig:twokeyword} presents estimation results of linguistic similarity convergence, directly comparing the different identification approaches: i.e., the left panel provides the one-keyword results and the right panel provides the at least two-keyword results.
 Under the stricter identification definition, non-U.S. GenAI-assisted publications show a similar convergence---albeit lower in magnitude and delayed over time---to U.S.-publications, in comparison to the baseline identification definition.
 Notably, increasing convergence in linguistic similarity is not found in 2023 but is found in 2024, relative to the 2022 baseline.

-\paragraph{Alternative Corpus Definitions} A critical assumption underlying our baseline estimation is that our set of U.S.-authored benchmark publications serves as an accurate and stable reference for "standard" scientific English.
+\paragraph{Alternative U.S. Publication Corpus Definitions} A critical assumption underlying our baseline estimation is that our set of U.S.-authored benchmark publications serves as an accurate and stable reference for "standard" scientific English.
 To ensure that our findings are not mechanically driven by how this benchmark is defined, we consider three alternatives.

 First, we re-compute similarity scores relative to a U.S. benchmark corpus from which publications flagged as GenAI-assisted have been excluded.
 This test is used to verify that convergence patterns are not an artifact of GenAI adoption in the benchmark itself, which could otherwise compress measured linguistic distances.
-Panel a in Supplementary Figure \ref{fig:corpus_2021} presents estimation results that closely mirror those from our main benchmark, indicating that the inclusion of GenAI-assisted papers in the benchmark corpus does not affect our findings.
+Panel (a) in Appendix Figure \ref{fig:corpus_2021} presents estimation results that closely mirror those from our baseline estimation, indicating that the inclusion of GenAI-assisted papers in the benchmark corpus does not affect our findings.

-Second, we restrict the benchmark to U.S. publications from 2021, that is, prior to the release of ChatGPT, thereby providing a temporally stable reference point that is unaffected by potential shifts in U.S. writing after 2022.
-Panel b in Supplementary Figure \ref{fig:corpus_2021} presents the estimation results and shows a markedly similar pattern and pace of convergence over time compared with the baseline estimation.
+Second, we restrict the benchmark to U.S. publications from 2021: that is, prior to the release of ChatGPT, and thereby providing a temporally-stable reference point that is unaffected by potential shifts in U.S. writing after 2022.
+Panel (b) in Appendix Figure \ref{fig:corpus_2021} presents the estimation results and shows a markedly similar pattern and pace of convergence over time compared with the baseline estimation.